CiwPython/Ciw/docs/Reference/parameters.rst

 *Required*

 A list of the number of parallel servers at each node.
-If a server schedule is used, the name of the schedule is given instead of a number.
+If a server schedule is used, the schedule is given instead of a number.
 For more details on server schedules, see :ref:`server-schedule`.
 A value of 'Inf' may be given is infinite servers are required.